jingjipan/revuhub/README.md

-Movie Review App
+Team J: Rev-U-Hub
 ================

 ## Our vision for our Movie Review App

-**This is a summary sentence for our movie app.**
+**Rev-U-Hub is an app that helps users to find the films best suited to them.**

 500 words:
 * description of what the project is (including who the users are)
 * why the project is valuable
 * the success criteria that indicate the goal(s) of the project

+> Summary

-> summary overall scope of project(including who the user are, and why we designed it)
+> Overall scope of project (including who the user are, and why we designed it)

 Rev-U-Hub is an app that helps users to find the films best suited to them.
 The reason that we designed this app is to allow people who have already watched movies share their opinions with others who have not yet seen them by providing ratings and reviews.
 This will then allow other users to discern which movies are well-received by the community and furthermore, which will best suit them.